The phonograph, a.k.a. record

 Per the original use and intent

-and is a dead medium.
-The early talking machine industry spent many
+The early talking machine industry spent many advertising dollars

-advertising dollars promoting the fidelity and life-like performance
+promoting the fidelity and life-like performance of their machines.

-and when consumers replace it with other formats a 'media death'
+replace it with other formats a 'media death' does occur.
+After

-does occur.
-After all, who would choose a 1905 wax cylinder version
+all, who would choose a 1905 wax cylinder version of Sousa's "Stars

-of Sousa's "Stars and Stripes Forever" performed by the
+and Stripes Forever" performed by the Edison Military Band

 But since there are still collectors